Destinations Greece The Cyclades Santorini

 Aenaon Villas / Astra Suites / Grace Hotel

-Drop bags, swim, register the view.
-Lunch at Aktaion in Firostefani (10-minute walk from most Imerovigli hotels) if you haven't eaten on the boat.
+Check in, then swim before lunch.
+Lunch at Aktaion in Firostefani (a 10-minute walk from most Imerovigli hotels) if you didn't eat on the boat.

 Imerovigli